kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - The issue is properly documented on GitHub and labeled `priority/critical`.
 - It is a correction, not an enhancement
 - It is a critical issue by definition.
-- Adequate tests have been implemented to avoid the issue from ocurring again
+- Adequate tests have been implemented to prevent the issue from occurring again.
 - A fix is readily available and complies with the Definition of Done

 ## Release schedule